-© Concussion in Sport Group 2017 Davis GA, et al. Br J Sports Med 2017;51:851-858. doi:10.1136/bjsports-2017-097506SCAT5
+© Concussion in Sport Group 2017 Davis GA, et al. Br J Sports Med 2017;51:851-858. doi: 10.1136/bjsports-2017-097506SCAT5

+CLINICAL NOTES: Name:

+DOB:

+Address:

+· ID number:

+Examiner:

+Date:

+2

+2

-CLINICAL NOTES: Name: DOB:Address: ID number: Examiner: Date: CONCUSSION INJURY ADVICE (To be given to the person monitoring the concussed athlete) Clinic phone number: This patient has received an injury to the head.
-A careful medical examination has been carried out and no sign of any serious complications has been found.
-Recovery time is variable across Patient's name: Date / time of injury: individuals and the patient will need monitoring for a further pe- riod by a responsible adult.
+CONCUSSION INJURY ADVICE (To be given to the person monitoring the concussed athlete) Clinic phone number:

+This patient has received an injury to the head.
+A careful medical

+examination has been carried out and no sign of any serious complications has been found.
+Recovery time is variable across Patient's name: Date / time of injury:

+individuals and the patient will need monitoring for a further pe- riod by a responsible adult.
 Your treating physician will provide guidance as to this timeframe.
-Date / time of medical review: Healthcare Provider: If you notice any change in behaviour, vomiting, worsening head- ache, double vision or excessive drowsiness, please telephone your doctor or the nearest hospital emergency department immediately.
-Other important points: Other important points: Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, work, and screen time to a level that does not worsen symptoms.
-Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, work, and screen time to a level that does not worsen symptoms. © Concussion in Sport Group 2017 Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, work, and screen time to a level that does not worsen symptoms.
-1) Avoid alcohol 2) Avoid prescription or non-prescription drugs © Concussion in Sport Group 2017 Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, work, and screen time to a level that does not worsen symptoms.
-1) Avoid alcohol 2) Avoid prescription or non-prescription drugs without medical supervision.
-Specifically: © Concussion in Sport Group 2017 Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, work, and screen time to a level that does not worsen symptoms.
-1) Avoid alcohol 2) Avoid prescription or non-prescription drugs without medical supervision.
-Specifically: a) Avoid sleeping tablets b) Do not use aspirin, anti-inflammatory medication © Concussion in Sport Group 2017
+Date / time of medical review:

+If you notice any change in behaviour, vomiting, worsening head- ache, double vision or excessive drowsiness, please telephone your doctor or the nearest hospital emergency department immediately.
+Healthcare Provider:

+Other important points:

+Initial rest: Limit physical activity to routine daily activities (avoid exercise, training, sports) and limit activities such as school, work, and screen time to a level that does not worsen symptoms.

+1) Avoid alcohol

+Avoid prescription or non-prescription drugs without medical supervision.
+Specifically: © Concussion in Sport Group 2017

+a) Avoid sleeping tablets

+b) Do not use aspirin, anti-inflammatory medication or stronger pain medications such as narcotics